Guide

 Do you have to claim business income under $30,000?

-Yes, you must report all income you earn, regardless of the amount.
-The $30,000 threshold relates to GST/HST registration.
-If you earn more than $30,000 in four consecutive calendar quarters, you must register for, collect, and remit GST/HST.
+Yes, you must report all self-employment income you earn, no matter how small the amount.
+The $30,000 threshold relates specifically to whether you need to register for, collect, and remit GST/HST.
+Once your revenue exceeds $30,000 in four consecutive calendar quarters, you must register for a GST/HST number.

 When do I need to make quarterly tax payments?

-The CRA will require you to pay your income tax in instalments (quarterly) if your net tax owing is more than $3,000 in the current year and in either of the two previous years.
-If you receive a notice from the CRA, you must make these payments by the due dates to avoid penalties.
+You may need to pay your income tax in instalments if your net tax owing will be more than $3,000 in the current year and was also over $3,000 in either of the last two years.
+The Canada Revenue Agency (CRA) will typically send you a reminder if you are required to pay in instalments.

 Can I deduct home office expenses as a freelancer?